flashbots/hindsight/README.md

 docker run -it -e RPC_URL_WS=ws://host.docker.internal:8545 -e MONGO_URL=mongodb://host.docker.internal:27017 hindsight --help
 ```

 > :information_source: From this point on, I'll use `hindsight` to refer to whichever method you choose to run the program.
-So `hindsight scan --help` would translate to `cargo run -- scan --help` or `docker run -it hindsight --help` or `./target/debug/hindsight --help`.
+So `hindsight scan --help` would translate to `cargo run --bin cli -- scan --help` or `docker run -it hindsight --help` or `./target/debug/cli --help`.

 ### (optional) test